chakra-xui/chakra-xui/BACKERS.md

-# Chakra UI backers
+# Chakra xui backers

-Chakra UI is licensed as MIT and completely Open Source and free to use.
+Chakra xui is licensed as MIT and completely Open Source and free to use.
 However the amount of effort needed to maintain and develop new features is not sustainable without proper financial backing.

 ## How to become a backer or Insider